National Check The Chip Day

 • A microchip is about the size of a grain of rice and is a non-removable form of identification.

 • Microchips aren’t GPS-tracking devices.
-They can’t locate a lost pet, only identify them when they’re finally retrieved.
+They can’t locate a lost pet but can only identify them when they’re found.

-• A hand-held scanner is used to retrieve the dog’s unique identification number.
+• A hand-held scanner is used to retrieve the pet’s unique identification number.

 Observing National Check The Chip Day

-Making sure that their pet’s microchip is up-to-date is just one of the ways that pet owners can celebrate this holiday.
+Ensuring that their pet’s microchip is up to date is just one of the ways pet owners can celebrate this holiday.

-They can also take the time to volunteer in their local pet shelter, make a sizeable donation to a pet rescue organization or even spread awareness about this holiday online using the hashtag #NationalCheckTheChipDay.
-In our estimation, all of those are great ways for people to observe this holiday this year and every year thereafter.
+They can also take the time to volunteer at their local pet shelter, make a sizable donation to a pet rescue organization, or even spread awareness about this holiday online using the hashtag #NationalCheckTheChipDay.
+In our estimation, all of these are great ways for people to observe this holiday this year and every year thereafter.

 When is it?